rugbyprof/CMPS-Cryptography/Program_2.md

 ![](http://f.cl.ly/items/3K011s3A2y3d1R2z2t1m/Screen%20Shot%202015-07-22%20at%205.39.26%20PM.png)

 The randomized version contains randomly generated alphabets for each of the 26 individual ciphers.
-Of course a weak random number generator would render the cipher susceptible to cracking, but otherwise it should be a pretty decent symetric key cipher.
+Of course a weak random number generator would render the cipher susceptible to cracking, but otherwise it should be a pretty decent symmetric key cipher.

 #### Randomized